ruptz/QB-breakcuffs/README.md

 **QB-CORE** minigame for criminals when they get cuffed and are able to break out of them.
-This works with PS-UI, If you need to change the mini game I will explain that at the bottom of the readme
+This works with PS-UI, If you need to change the mini game I will explain that at the bottom of the readme If you want to change mini game I will not help further than what I posted below to help you change it.

 **Thank you _https://github.com/varaxium_ for the code**